 - Thousands of dogs have been stolen from the streets of Thailand over the past 30 years.
 Street dogs and pets are kidnapped and stuffed into small wire cages.
 Terrified and struggling to breathe they travel for days and days without food or water.
 When they reach their final destination they are unloaded, tortured and boiled alive.
 Their skins ripped from their bodies in the twisted belief that this will make their meat taste better

-- In Vietnam, approximately 5 million dogs are slaughtered each year for human consumption.
+- In Vietnam and Cambodia, approximately 5 million dogs are slaughtered each year for human consumption.
 Many are transported over the border from Thailand

 - In South Korea dogs are farmed for human consumption.
 On the ground rescue organizations are working with senior government officials to enact stronger animal welfare laws with the ultimate aim of banning the dog meat industry.
 By turning public opinion against dog meat consumption and the farming of dogs, and by keeping up pressure on lawmakers to make the industry illegal, we hope to see the dog meat trade in South Korea shut down for good.